Be rewarded for watching cool online videos at Swagbucks! The more you watch, the more Reward Points you earn! Join Today

-The very first work at home gig I began working was ChaCha.
-But I would really consider my first solid work at home job to be as a call center agent for LiveOps.
+The very first work-at-home gig I began working was ChaCha.
+But I would really consider my first solid work-at-home job to be as a call center agent for LiveOps.

 What obstacles did you overcome?

 The biggest obstacle for me was managing my time so that I could work.
 I needed my husband home to care for our kids so I could go to a quiet room by myself to work answering sales calls for LiveOps.
-So, I was in need of something flexible enough to work around my husband’s schedule and something I could drop at the last minute if my kids needed me- since they were priority.
+So, I was in need of something flexible enough to work around my husband’s schedule and something I could drop at the last minute if my kids needed me- since they were a priority.
 LiveOps really had the flexibility I needed to live the lifestyle I desired.